Kilyakus/yii2-package-taggable/README.md

 # Or

-add this to your controller.
+Add this to your controller.

 ```
 public function actions()